 Step 3: Roll the mixture into balls, then roll in shredded coconut.

 These carrot cake energy bites have carrots, walnuts, rolled oats, and dates, making them a healthy snack.

 Since these energy bites have fresh carrots they last up to 1 week in an airtight container in the fridge.

 Yes, you can freeze these carrot cake energy bites in a freezer-safe container.
 They'll last up to 3 months in the freezer.

 If you tried this Carrot Cake Energy Bites Recipe or any other recipe on my website, please leave a ⭐️ star rating and let me know how you like it in the 💬 comments below.
 I love hearing from you!

 Carrot Cake Energy Bites

-- Add the ingredients except the coconut, and mix until a ball forms.
+- Add all the ingredients except the coconut to a food processor.
+Mix until a ball forms.
 Place in the fridge for about 30 minutes to an hour.

 - Roll balls in finely shredded coconut.
 Store in the fridge.